School contact details

 Admissions Officer: Mrs Myra Sotiris (please contact Myra for any queries you have about the school as she is the member of staff who deals with queries from parents and other members of the public)

-Parents are welcome to visit the school for a tour on Tuesdays or Wednesdays at 1.45pm.
-If this time is not convenient please contact the school office.
+Parents are welcome to visit the school for a tour, please contact the school office to arrange a time.

 Tel: 020 8807 2458